brandong1/brandongreen-hackernews-cli-app/README.md

 To use this gem follow the installation instructions above.
 The original code is a base for parsing the data from any website that lists news headlines or job postings.
 Feel free to edit according to your needs.

 To run the CLI, type in ./bin/hacker_news, which will give you instructions to type 'news' for the latest news headlines, 'jobs' for the latest job postings.
-Type a number for more information, including the name, address, phone number and website for each ice cream parlor.

-When you are finished reviewing the list, type exit to exit the CLI.
+When you are finished reviewing the lists, type 'exit' to exit the CLI.

 ## Development